mehulkar/mehulkar.com/source/blog/2023/01/ticktick-product-requests.md

 ## Family premium account

-For all the features, I would like to be able to pay for the features for both my wife and I.
+For all the features, I would like to be able to pay once for both my wife and I.
 Currently, shared lists fall into a weird place if one of us has a premium account.
 Some features essentially become read only, and can make for a weird experience.

 ## Advanced Smart Views

-This is nnice to have, but in one of the iterations of trying to organize our tasks we were using the same tag across lists.
+This is nice to have, but in one of the iterations of trying to organize our tasks, we were using the same tag across lists.
 The tag view then shows all those tasks (as it should), but I wanted to sometimes see tasks with a tag from only one list.
-A generic advanced way to mix and match lists and tags would probably have worked, although I don't think I'm using the app this way any more.
+A generically advanced way to mix and match lists and tags would probably have worked, although I don't think I'm using the app this way any more.

 ## Repeating tasks that don’t pile up